scottishgovernment/resources.mygov.scot/_additional/style-guide.md

 ### Accessibilty

-If you’re creating a site to host digital public services that people will rely on then accessibilty has to be at the forefront of your thinking.
+If you're creating a site to host digital public services that people will rely on then accessibilty has to be at the forefront of your thinking.
 Gone are the days of ‘make it Arial min 12pt’.
 We now have the luxury of being able to use a much wider range of fonts and are in an age where rendering of fonts are of a much higher standard than the days of Chicago.

 We chose to use Roboto, a Google font, which ticks a lot of boxes in terms of readability and flexibility.
 Importantly it is a non-serif font which has humanist qualities increasing legibility, particularly with dyslexic viewers in mind.
 It has a good range of weights which all (except ‘Thin’) render well on modern browsers and still perform on the not-so-modern.